krepysh/gsi_demo/README.md

 # gsi_demo
-Demo example implementation of Sign-in with google
+Demo example implementation of Sign-in with google.
+It do nothing except retrieving JWT ID from google and dumping it to console.

 # Configuration
 You need to provide GOOGLE_CLIENT_ID in src/config.json.
 For retrive it, [register application](https://console.cloud.google.com/apis/credentials).